 Step 4: Add the puff paint

 Special note: In accordance with the Montessori method, I used BLUE puff paint for VOWELS and RED for CONSONANTS.
 I further highlighted the difference between vowels and consonants by using yellow cardstock for vowels and white for the consonants; however, that is optional.

 Lay out several letter cards at a time.
 I recommend doing 4-6 at a time, in groups of vowels and consonants so you don’t mix them up.

 Dot by dot, keeping them relatively close, trace the letter with puff paint on each card.
 You can experiment with the sizes of the dots, spacing, by making them larger and farther apart or smaller and closer together.

 I liked the feel of small and close, so that’s mostly what I used.

 Once you have finished a group, store them aways keeping them safe and UNTOUCHED for 24-48 hours…I like 48 just to be safe.

 Repeat until you have all cards filled out!
-Then you can use them for a variety of activities…here is my son, practicing tracing his letters in salt!
+Then you can use them for a variety of activities, like tracing letters in salt!